Nikhil29112002/Data-Analysis-Dasboard-Power-BI/README.md

 ## 🔍 Project Insight
 The dashboard revealed that Clothing is the most sold category, and Printers and Bookcases generate the highest profit.
 Maharashtra and Madhya Pradesh are the top-performing states in terms of sales.
 Cash on Delivery (COD) is the most preferred payment method.
 Profits are highest in January and December, while May and June show low or negative profits.
 These insights can help in making better marketing, inventory, and sales strategy decisions.

+## Final Conclusion
+The Madhav E-commerce Sales Dashboard successfully provides a detailed view of the company’s sales performance.
+By analyzing key metrics such as sales, profit, quantity, and customer behavior, the dashboard helps identify top-performing products, states, and payment methods.
+It also highlights seasonal trends in profit and areas for improvement.
+Overall, the dashboard is a valuable tool for making informed business decisions and improving future sales strategies.